mzuther/EncryptedCloudStorage/README.md

 ### Configuration (on every machine)

-1. add an alias to the unencrypted source, for example the directory `C:\Non-Cloud` (technically, this is not necessary, but helps to prevent backing up the wrong location):
+1. add an alias to the unencrypted source folder (technically, this is not necessary, but helps to prevent backing up the wrong location):

 ```ps1
 $ .\rclone\rclone.exe config